Oppiliappan Temple

+The temple is one of the Pancha Kshethram, where Lakshmi was born as Bhargavi- the daughter of the sage Bhrigu.

 The temple is believed to be of significant antiquity and to have been initiated by the Medieval Cholas of the late 8th century CE, with later contributions at different times from Thanjavur Nayaks.
 The temple has two inscriptions dating from the Chola period, a five-tiered rajagopuram (gateway tower), and a granite wall.
 The complex contains all the shrines and water bodies associated with it.

 Oppiliappan is believed to have appeared for sage Markandeya and the Hindu deities Bhudevi, Brahma, and Shiva.
 The temple observes six daily rituals and three yearly festivals.
 The chariot festival, celebrated during the Tamil month of "Panguni" (March–April), is the most prominent.
 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.